 The greatest credit I can ever give a film is when the only thing that sticks out about it is a feeling: An all-permeating aura that flows throughout and cuts deep, be the emotion joyful or heartbreakingly tragic.
 Resnais’ stories work in such broad strokes that this magical element flows in freely- benefitted by a technical perfection in gorgeous cinematography, liquid editing and compelling direction.
 It is this hidden wave of pure emotion that makes the opening 15 minutes of Hiroshima mon amour so moving, as Resnais finds the poetry in time by splicing together horrifying stock footage of the blast with the re-building of the city, as well as testimony from people who were there, weren’t and those who believe they know what it was like to live ever so briefly in a land of fire.

 This opening is a blast furnace of raw, spiritual emotion that pierces.
 It pierces despite the poetic writing and dreamlike visuals because within lie grains of harsh reality.
-So too does a beautiful moment in a café become clouded by nightmarish visions of a young woman eternally trapped in a basement, watching the world go by as she claws her nails to bloody stumps.
+So, too, does a beautiful moment in a café become clouded by nightmarish visions of a young woman eternally trapped in a basement, watching the world go by as she claws her nails to bloody stumps.
 Resnais doesn’t give us any clue if this is a reality, a dream or a fantasy created by the woman telling the story- but it is these sharp slices of human trauma paradoxically captured with the eye of a poet that make his work so moving.
-Resnais is the only director I know of who was able to observe the holocaust and the other horrors of that dreadful war as an artist, rather than a documentarian.
+Resnais is the only director I know of who was able to observe the holocaust and the other horrors of that dreadful war as an artist rather than a documentarian.
 What he made was fact, but it was laced with something special I don’t think we’ll ever see again.

 Just as Last Year at Marienbad proves as profoundly tragic as any film I’ve ever seen, it has just as easily alienated other viewers.
 Incomprehensibility through hugely intense cinema has been an issue for many but that invites fascination on my end, rather than scorn.
-Resnais is a mad scientist experimenting with whatever materials he is in the mood for and no matter how many duds emerge I’ll forever follow his work- because in there somewhere will be the ability to produce feelings few film-makers could ever tempt out of the elusive unknown.
+Resnais is a mad scientist experimenting with whatever materials he is in the mood for, and no matter how many duds emerge, I’ll forever follow his work- because in there somewhere will be the ability to produce feelings few filmmakers could ever tempt out of the elusive unknown.
 This kind of cinema isn’t manufactured.
 It isn’t industrial and strong like Kubrick.
 It’s pure.
 Unmoulded.
-Alain Resnais stretches the boundaries of what the medium is able to achieve- and that is why he should be remembered among the greatest artists the form has ever been blessed with.
+Alain Resnais stretches the boundaries of what the medium is able to achieve- and that is why he should be remembered as among the greatest artists the form has ever been blessed with.
 May he rest in peace.